TRobertJackson/Data-Science-Projects/Clustering Investors on Twitter/README.md

 # Clustering Investors on Twitter
 ## Objective
 Recently I started to develop an interest in investments.
 I decide to follow some famous investors on twitter.
-But who should I follow and how can I quickly get to know what they are talking about?
+But who should I follow and how can I quickly know what they are talking about?
 I googled "famous investors on twitter" and got several lists.
 In total I found 145 famous investors on twitter.
 Each of them has thousands of tweets.
 I'm not going to read all of their tweets.
 It's going to kill me.
 As a data scientist, I decide to quickly know what they are talking about using machine learning algorithms.

 The objective of this project was using LDA(latent dirichlet allocation) and K-means clustering algorithms to find out the major topics for the 143 famous investors on twitter and group them based on their topics.